-At 1,
+At December 31,

 2007 2006 2005

 Delinquencies:

-Single-family:(1)
+Single-family.
+(1)

 Non-credit-enhanced portfolio - excluding Structured Transactions:

 Delinquency rate 0.45% 0.25% 0.30%

 Delinquency rate 44,948 22,671 25,977

-Credit-enhanced portfolio - excluding Structured Transactions:
+Credit-enhanced portfolio - excluding Structured Transactions: , ·

 Delinquency rate 1.62% 1.30% 1.61%

 Total number of delinquent loans 34,621 24,106 29,336

-Total portfolio - excluding Structured Transactions:
+Total portfolio - excluding Structured Transactions: , ·

 Delinquency rate 0.65% 0.42% 0.53%

-Total number of delinquent loans 79,569 46,777 55,313
+Total number of delinguent loans 79,569 46,777 55,313

-Structured Transactions (2) :
+Structured Transactions (2) : , , ,

 Delinquency rate 9.86% 8.36% 12.34%

-Total number of delinquent loans 14,122 13,770 19,625
+Total number of delinguent loans 14,122 13,770 19,625

-Total single-family portfolio (2) :
+Total single-family portfolio (2) : , , ,

 Delinquency rate 0.76% 0.54% 0.71%

-Total number of delinquent loans 93,691 60,547 74,938
+Total number of delinguent loans 93,691 60,547 74,938

-Multifamily: (3)
+Multifamily.
+(3) , · ·

 Delinquency rate 0.02% 0.06% -%

-Net carrying value of delinquent loans (in millions) \$ 10 \$ 30 \$ 2
+Net carrying value of delinquent loans (in millions) \$ 30 \$ 2

-(1) Based on the number of mortgages 90 days or more delinquent or in foreclosure.
-Delinquencies on mortgage loans underlying certain Structured

-Securities, long-term standby commitments and Structured Transactions may be reported on a different schedule due to variances in industry practice.
+Based on the number of mortgages 90 days or more delinquent or in foreclosure.
+Delinquencies on mortgage loans underlying certain Structured Securities, long-term standby commitments and Structured Transactions may be reported on a different schedule due to variances in industry practice.
 Structured Transactions generally have underlying mortgage loans with higher risk characteristics but may provide inherent credit protections from losses due to underlying subordination, excess interest, overcollateralization and other features.
+Previously reported delinquency data for Structured Transactions or evaluade octain information when what higher contractions does not avoid information have been exprised.

-Previously reported delinquency data for Structured Transactions excluded certain information when underlying loan servicing data was not previously available.
+Transactions excluded certain information when underlying loan servicing data was not previously available.
 Prior period information has been revised to conform to the current period presentation, which includes loan servicing data for all Structured Transactions.

-Multifamily delinquency performance is based on net carrying value of mortgages 60 days or more delinquent, and excludes multifamily Structured Transactions, which are approximately 1%, 2% and -% of our total multifamily portfolio as of December 31, 2007, 2006 and 2005, respectively.
+(3) Multifamily delinquency performance is based on net carrying value of mortgages 60 days or more delinquent, and excludes multifamily Structured Transactions, which are approximately 1%, 2% and -% of our total multifamily portfolio as of December 31, 2007, 2006 and 2005, respectively.
 There were no delinquencies for our multifamily Structured Transactions as of December 31, 2007, 2006 and 2005.